OnionKnight2/binary-search-tree/README.md

 #build_tree method takes an array of data (e.g. [1, 7, 4, 23, 8, 9, 4, 3, 5, 7, 9, 67, 6345, 324])
 and turns it into a balanced binary tree full of Node objects appropriately placed.
 It uses #pretty_print method to visualize a tree.

+#insert and #delete method accept a value to insert/delete